-On December 18, 2019, HSAC completed its acquisition of ISL pursuant to Share Exchange Agreement.
-At the closing, HSAC acquired 100% of the issued and outstanding common shares of ISL, in exchange for 42,080,376 shares of HSAC common stock issued to the former shareholders of ISL and 10,000 shares of HSAC Series A preferred stock issued to RSL.
-Upon the closing of the Business Combination, ISL became a wholly owned subsidiary of HSAC and HSAC was renamed "Immunovant, Inc." The aggregate value of the consideration paid by HSAC in the Business Combination was \$420.9 million, consisting of 42,090,376 shares of HSAC capital stock valued at \$10.00 per share.
+On December 18, 2019, HSAC completed its acquisition of ISL pursuant to that certain share exchange agreement dated as of September 29, 2019, or the Share Exchange Agreement, by and among HSAC, ISL, the stockholders of ISL, or the Sellers, and RSL, as representative of the Sellers.
+At the closing, HSAC acquired 100% of the issued and outstanding common shares of ISL.
+The aggregate value of the consideration paid by HSAC in the Business Combination was \$420.9 million, consisting of 42,080,376 shares of HSAC's common stock and 10,000 shares of HSAC's Series A preferred stock, in each case, valued at \$10.00 per share (the deemed value of the shares issued pursuant to the Share Exchange Agreement).
+Upon the closing of the Business Combination, ISL became a wholly owned subsidiary of HSAC and HSAC was renamed "Immunovant, Inc."